yashap/parker/FEATURE_LIST.md

   - Landlord
   - Renter
   - Possibly a generic service for uploading files?
-- Maybe switch to most recent ReactNative/everything, and to pnpm instead of yarn v1 workspaces?
+- Maybe switch to pnpm instead of yarn v1 workspaces?
   - I believe new RN supports pnpm